Figuera Simplified

 When a magnetic field is permitted to run in a material an opposite magnetic field is created in the material, which opposes the field that induced it.
 In a normal generator the motive power is used to overcome that reactive field.
 That effect is referred to as Lenz' Law.

-I believe the principle that Figuera relies on for his device is that he rotates his magnetic field (which is what a generator does) with negligible effort, since it is merely a case of rotating the brush, and any field induced in the Output coil has nothing for the Lenz force to act on.
+I believe the principle that Figuera relies on for his device is that he rotates his magnetic field (in fact, as noted above, Figuera doesn't rotate his field as is done in a conventional generator, rather he reciprocates it, making one pole stronger and then the other) with negligible effort, since it is merely a case of rotating the brush, and any field induced in the Output coil has nothing for the Lenz force to act on.

 It looks pretty simple to build and test but a great many people have tried and failed.